canonical/snapcraft/docs/intro.md

 #### Build

-The next step is that each part is build in its parts/part-name/build directory and installs itself into parts/part-name/install.
+The next step is that each part is built in its parts/part-name/build directory and installs itself into parts/part-name/install.

 ### Stage